thelastpickle/cassandra-medusa/README.md

                                   cluster
   --verify / --no-verify          Verify that the cluster is operational after
                                   the restore completes,
-  --use-sstableloader             Use the sstableloader to load the backup
+  --keyspace TEXT                 Restore tables from this keyspace --table TEXT                    Restore only this table --use-sstableloader             Use the sstableloader to load the backup
                                   into the cluster
   --help                          Show this message and exit.